GodNooNoo/TrimpsModLoader/README.md

 # TrimpsModLoader
 Tool for loading external mods to trimps.
 Once installed press the q/Q key on your keyboard.

+## Usage
+Press Q. If you uncheck a mod you will have to reload your game [ctrl+R] for the script to get unloaded.

+## Compability
+With other mods:
+**AutoTrimps**: Untested, there is no reason for this not to work, there is also no reason to use both as AT already loads all of the same mods.

+Between mods in the loader: So far no issues, but up to the mods themselves.

 ## Installation guide

 ### Browser